 Massage for Neck and Shoulder Relief

-And let’s not forget the ever-important neck and shoulder massage! πŸ’†β€β™‚οΈ Use your fingertips to apply gentle pressure to the muscles at the base of your skull, working your way down to the tops of your shoulders.
-You can also use a tennis ball or foam roller to target those pesky knots.
+Self-massage can also provide immediate relief.
+Use your fingertips to apply gentle, firm pressure to the muscles at the base of your skull and along the tops of your shoulders.
+You can also use a tennis ball or foam roller against a wall to target specific knots and trigger points.